 I won't be mentioning the name of the uni nor any names of lecturers.
 How about we start with some context?

-I had been an in-class Primary teacher for 10 years and, after a legally-unfair dismissal, I decided that I needed a break from the politics of schools and had been feeling nostalgic about university life for some time.
+I had been an in-class Primary teacher for 10 years and decided that I needed a break from the politics of schools and had been feeling nostalgic about university life for some time.
 My wife already had two Masters Degrees in science and was in the middle of a PhD and she, along with some friends, suggested I do a Masters in Education.
 The particular course recommended was in Academic Assessment as a) it was a growing academic field and b) there was only one institution in the world who offered it and it was figuratively just down the road from me.

 The course required a letter of recommendation, which I was fortunate enough to receive, and an application essay.
 Well, I can write just fine (my style is a little less than academic - more on that later - but fine enough to get in).
 It cost around £9,000 but, to my surprise, the Student Loans Company covered that (was I salty that I had only just paid off my previous student loan?
 A little...).
 I feel like I need to point out that I was already living in London, so accommodation expenses were not an issue.
 Also, I had a really nice e-bike so travelling costs were nil.
 Additionally, I was able to pay the bills through some tutoring gigs so I wasn't working full time as well, which some people had to do.
 I mention all of this to check my privilege early on.
 This isn't a celebration of me, nor is it a guide on how to complete an MA.
 Just a reflection on my experience.